glensc/nagios-plugin-check_raid/README.md

+# FORK TO FIX SOME ARCCONF PARSE ERRORS, NO OTHER FIXES

 # Nagios/Icinga/Sensu plugin to check current server's RAID status

 This plugin checks all RAID volumes (hardware and software) that can be